sansaStark0/pagtalunan_python_assessment/README.md

 Hello, I'm Joanna!

 This is my solution to the Python Assessment Test.

 Cheers,
 Joanna

+Test